 Kangaroo Paw Facts

-Kangaroo Paw Physical Characteristics
+Kangaroo Paw Physical Description

 Kangaroo Paw Distribution, Habitat, and Ecology

+Consequently, the numerous birds represent its principal pollination source.
+The birds provide pollination when they feed upon the nectar within the flowers.
 This occurs because the shape of the flower causes pollen to be deposited on their heads, and then gets transferred to the next flower the bird visits.

 Tawny Frogmouth Numbat Thorny Dragon

 Check out our other articles on 6 Mysterious Natural Phenomena, Vietnamese Mossy Frog, Havasu Falls, Basking Shark, Marbled Cat, Lange’s Metalmark Butterfly, Puffin